tamerh/biobtreeR/README.md

   # check document for included dataset or other builtin databases or build custom data
   bbBuiltInDB()

-  # starts server for executing queries inside R pipelines and provide web interface for expolaration with example queries
+  # starts server for executing queries inside R pipelines and provide web ui for expolaration with examples
   # web interface address http://localhost:8888/ui/
   bbStart()